 The Dental Emergency Prep Guide

 Winter weather still means outside playtime for your active kids.
 We all know that a little too much caffeine and sugar from the holidays combined with snow or icy weather can sometimes equal a disaster.
-Kids running around the living room near the brick fireplace or down the icy driveway may lead to a cracked tooth or busted lip… sometimes even worse.
+Even jumping and playing in the fall leaf piles pose a risk of a dental emergency.
+Even kids running around the living room near the brick fireplace or down the icy driveway may lead to a cracked tooth or busted lip… sometimes even worse.
 Though we can’t always prevent our loved ones from getting hurt, knowing what to do will help you feel more prepared if your child is faced with a dental emergency.

 Dental Emergencies and How to Act